 Exploring Little Island NYC with Kids

-Another free thing to do, that is perfect to add to your New York trip with family itinerary!
+Another free thing to do, which is perfect to add to your New York trip with family itinerary!

 This is a relatively new park for NYC (opened in 2021) and is a unique design.
 This is another place that kids and parents can both enjoy.
 There are some interactive elements for kids, such as wheels to spin and musical instruments they can play.
 You’ll also get great views of downtown Manhattan.